Need a Criminal Law lawyer in NT?

 • “I am a retired teacher who worked for Education Queensland for over 40 years.”

-• “I am proud to call [the offender] my friend.
+• “I am proud to call my friend.
 I understand that he had a challenging childhood with his father incarcerated and his mother dying when he was a teenager.
 He has told me that during his early 20s, he committed several thefts and received a suspended sentence.”

 • “[The offender] knows that I am disabled, and he regularly comes over to help with mowing my lawn and other household repairs and maintenance.
 He does this of his own initiative and has never accepted payment, as he knows that I am a pensioner.”